danielbodnar/awesome-stars/README.md

 ## deployment

+- [xorbitsai/inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
+Xinference gives you the freedom to use any LLM you need.
+With Xinference, you're empowered to run inference with any
 - [mapbox/mason](https://github.com/mapbox/mason) - Cross platform package manager for C/C++ apps
 - [node-config/node-config](https://github.com/node-config/node-config) - Node.js Application Configuration
 - [sschmid/bee](https://github.com/sschmid/bee) - 🐝 bee - plugin-based bash automation